MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 ---
-title: "Messages, Database Relationships, Nested Routes"
+title: "Posts, Database Relationships, Nested Routes"
-slug: 05-messages
+slug: 05-posts
 ---

 In this section we will give users the ability to create posts and comment on existing posts.
 Along the way we'll also learn a little about nested routes–what they are, how they work, and why you would want them.